-The preparation of Mural's unaudited condensed combined financial statements in accordance with GAAP requires Mural to make estimates, judgments and assumptions that may affect the reported amounts of assets, liabilities and expenses and the related disclosure of contingent assets and liabilities.
-On an ongoing basis, Mural evaluates its estimates and judgments and methodologies, including but not limited to, those related to allocations of expenses, assets and liabilities from the Parent's historical financials to Mural, the impairment of long-lived assets, share-based compensation, leases, and income taxes including the valuation allowance for deferred tax assets.
-Mural bases its estimates on historical experience of the Parent and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
+The preparation of Mural's the Company's unaudited condensed combined consolidated financial statements in accordance with GAAP requires Mural the Company to make estimates, judgments and assumptions that may affect the reported amounts of assets, liabilities and expenses and the related disclosure of contingent assets and liabilities.
+On an ongoing basis, Mural the Company evaluates its estimates and judgments and methodologies, including but not limited to, those related to allocations of expenses, assets and liabilities from the Former Parent's historical financials to Mural, the Company, the impairment of long-lived assets, and measurement of share-based compensation, leases, and income taxes including the valuation allowance for deferred tax assets.
+Mural The Company bases its estimates on historical experience of the Former Parent and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Actual results may differ from these estimates under different assumptions or conditions.